tochinet/Posit/README.md

 Funny enough many simple reals cannot be expressed exactly.
 For example 0.1 is rounded tp 0b0 0***011 1101 1***100 1100 1100 1100 1100 1101 (positive, power -4, mantissa 1.6000000238418579), or 0,1000000014901161.
 IEEE 754 also defines some exceptions such as +/- infinity (exponent 255, mantissa all zeros), two different zeros (+0 is all zeros and -0 is 1 followed by all zeros), subnormal numbers (very small), and different representations of Not a Number (NAN).

 ### Posit float representation
 The major invention in the posit format was to add one extra variable-length field (called "regime") between the sign and the exponent.
-All regime bits are equal, and a different bit makes the end of the regime field.
+All regime bits are equal, and the first different bit marks the end of the regime field.
 In addition, the (fixed) number of exponent bits is considered an externally defined parameter.
 This means there are multiple, incompatible versions of posits depending on the es parameter.
+The posit standard imposes es=2.

 <p align="center"><img src="posit_standard_format.png"><br>
 Fig.1 : General Posit Format (from Posit Standard(2022))